How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Add Buttons

-A pop-up message box appears saying “Press button to add.”
+A popup message box appears saying, “Press button to add.”

 Press button to add